fugu-chop/launch_school/daily_logs/3_daily_log_nov2020.md

 Pretty happy that I was able to solve a few Regex problems with some non-regex methods.
 It took a while, but the logic is pretty basic and easy to follow.

 I also encountered my first problem where I was just unable to decipher the maths behind the algorithm.
 That was frustrating.

+##### 26/11/20 (Thu)
+__*Concepts covered*__<br/>
+- RB109 Interview assessment
+  - Practice Problems
+    - Codewars (6 kyu)

+__*Time spent*__<br/>
+125 minutes

+__*Thoughts*__<br/>
+I'm going to start skipping most of the string related problems.
+There's just too much Regex required in the solutions.
+Also, I'm having a fair bit of trouble with some of the mathematical ones, since they require obscure mathematical knowledge of algorithms that I would simply never get through only a few test cases.
+6 kyu is challenging because of these factors - I can never guarantee whether I will be able to solve a problem just by looking at it.

+I think I'll filter down to `Fundamentals` and see how I go with that.
+Right now whether I can solve a problem feels like more luck that skill.